evanman83/OURS-project/README.md

 ## HOW TO BUILD

-Buy all the parts in parts-list.xls.
+Buy all the parts in *parts-list.xls*.
+Connect them based on *schematic.ppt*.

 You can snap together a working version quite quickly with just the following (no soldering required):
 - Raspberry Pi